 Categorization

 Table 1 categorizes available standardized FEC schemes from IETF based on different criteria.
 In addition, for RFC 6681 and 6865, the source data is modified which may affect backward compatibility and the application of encryption (i.e. if it happens before or after FEC).
+Performance is considered good if there is general repair capability for any loss without introducing too much latency.
+Performance is considered medium if there is general repair capability for any loss but introducing some latency and complexity.
+Performance is poor when reliability is still not guaranteed.

 Table 1 categorization of AL-FEC schemes for RTP in IETF